Updated: Oct 20

 Complementary flavors: Mint, peas, pesto, and burrata all have flavors that complement each other.
 Mint has a fresh, herbal flavor that can balance out the creaminess of the burrata and the richness of the pesto.
 Peas have a slightly sweet and nutty flavor that pairs well with the other ingredients.

 Textural contrast: Toast provides a crunchy base that can contrast nicely with the soft and creamy burrata.
 Peas can add a bit of crunch as well, while pesto can provide a smooth and silky texture.

 Visual appeal: The bright green color of the peas and pesto can create an attractive visual contrast against the toasted bread and white burrata.

 Versatility: Mint, peas, pesto, and burrata are all versatile ingredients that can be used in a variety of dishes.
 They can be used in salads, pasta dishes, sandwiches, and more, which means they can be combined in many different ways to create interesting and delicious flavor combinations.

 Overall, the combination of mint, peas, pesto, and burrata on toast is a tasty and satisfying meal that combines complementary flavors and textures.

-Peas are a nutritious vegetable that are packed with a range of vitamins, minerals, and other beneficial nutrients.
-Peas are also a good source of various vitamins and minerals, including: Vitamin C: 21% of the Daily Value (DV), Vitamin K: 24% of the DV, Vitamin B1 (thiamin): 16% of the DV, Vitamin B6: 10% of the DV, Folate: 16% of the DV, Iron: 5% of the DV, Magnesium: 8% of the DV, Potassium: 7% of the DV.
+Peas are a nutritious vegetable that is packed with a range of vitamins, minerals, and other beneficial nutrients.
+Peas are also a good source of various vitamins and minerals, including Vitamin C: 21% of the Daily Value (DV), Vitamin K: 24% of the DV, Vitamin B1 (thiamin): 16% of the DV, Vitamin B6: 10% of the DV, Folate: 16% of the DV, Iron: 5% of the DV, Magnesium: 8% of the DV, Potassium: 7% of the DV.